mattischrome/console-blog/content/posts/understated-classics-19/index.md

 ---
 category: Understated Classics
-pubDate: '2012-08-15T00:00:00Z'
-tags:
-- Understated Classics
-- Kate Bush
-- Music
-- Twelve
-- Pop
-- Rock
-- Electronic
+date: '2012-08-15'
+slug: understated-classics-19

+tags: ["Understated Classics", "Kate Bush", "Music", "Twelve", "Pop", "Rock", "Electronic"]
 title: 'Understated Classics #19: The Dreaming by Kate Bush'
-slug: understated-classics-19
 ---
 > “I see the people working and see it working for them.” (_Sat In Your Lap_)